Database Snapshots

 Renaming a named snapshot

-Users can change the name of an existing named snapshot by running the ALTER SNAPSHOT command:
+Users can change the name of an existing named snapshot using the ALTER SNAPSHOT command:

 Deleting (un-naming) a named snapshot